Scroll to navigation

 OLD STRING PROCEDURES

-Tcl_AppendElement is like Tcl_AppendResult, but it appends only one piece, and also appends that piece as a list item.
-Tcl_AppendElement adds backslashes or braces as necessary to ensure that element is properly formatted as a list item.
-Under normal conditions, Tcl_AppendElement adds a space character to interp's result just before adding the new list element, so that the list elements in the result are properly separated.
-However if the new list element is the first item in the list or sublist (i.e. interp's current result is empty, or consists of the single character “{”, or ends in the characters “ {”) then no space is added.
+Tcl_AppendElement is similar to Tcl_AppendResult in that it allows results to be built up in pieces.
+However, Tcl_AppendElement takes only a single element argument and it appends that argument to the current result as a proper Tcl list element.
+Tcl_AppendElement adds backslashes or braces if necessary to ensure that interp's result can be parsed as a list and that element will be extracted as a single element.
+Under normal conditions, Tcl_AppendElement will add a space character to interp's result just before adding the new list element, so that the list elements in the result are properly separated.
+However if the new list element is the first in a list or sub-list (i.e. interp's current result is empty, or consists of the single character “{”, or ends in the characters “ {”) then no space is added.

 THE TCL_FREEPROC ARGUMENT TO TCL_SETRESULT